Quick start

 - Provide a repository name (typically the course number and semester).

-- Make the repo private (if the organization associated with this repo is on the Team plan).
+- Optionally, make the repo private (if the organization associated with this repo is on the Team plan).
 Otherwise, you must keep the repo public so that you can publish your site using GitHub Pages.

 - Include all branches.